 Holland Concert Jazz Orchestra Second Annual High School Jazz Soloist Festival

-Eligibility: Performers must students be currently enrolled students at a high school in Allegan, Ottawa, Kent, or Muskegon County.
-Home-schooled students living in the above counties are also eligible.
-A regular student of any current Holland Concert Jazz Orchestra member (regardless of geographic area) is eligible.
+Eligibility: Performers must students be currently enrolled students at a high school within the state of Michigan.
+Home-schooled students and others are eligible as well.
 All instruments including drum set are eligible.
 Students should choose one primary instrument on which to perform.
 Anyone who meets these eligibility requirements is welcome to participate in the Festival!

 Participant Pools: Festival participants will be placed into one of two pools: a 9th & 10th Grade pool and an 11th & 12th Grade pool.
 All students are encouraged to participate in our festival regardless of their experience level, as this Festival focuses on the HCJO mission of jazz advocacy, education, and performance opportunities for all.

 Costs: Each festival participant will have a $15.00 application fee.

 Rules and Regulations: Students should submit videos of two contrasting compositions of their choice with a

 minimum of two choruses of improvisation (one chorus maximum at ballad tempo if

 playing a ballad).